Print

 2005 1114 115632AA 8X102005 1114 115752AA 8X10Roscoe04

-"Lilly" and "Huck" arrived at HPZS in 2005 at age one.
+"Huck" arrived at HPZS in 2005 at age one.
 "Scamp" arrived in 2010 and "Stella" arrived in 2011.
+"Hotshot" was rescued from the Yarnell Fire in 2013 and is currently off-exhibit.

 • Raccoons are found in North, Central and South America .
 They have been introduced into parts of Europe and Asia .
 Some other members of the raccoon family include the coati, ringtail, and even the red and giant pandas of China .